Reducing Rouquier Complexes: Rouquier complexes

 \end{enumerate} Hence, for each pair of braid words $\uom_1$, $\uom_2$ expressing the same element $\omega\in B_W$, there is an isomorphism $F_{\uom_1}^\bullet\cong F_{\uom_2}^\bullet$.
 Furthermore: \begin{enumerate}[resume] \item (Rouquier Canonicity) for each $\uom_1$ and $\uom_2$ as above, we have

-and one can chose $\gamma_{\uom_1}^{\uom_2}$ such that the system $\{\gamma_{\uom_1}^{\uom_2}\}_{\uom_1,\uom_2}$ is transitive. \end{enumerate} \end{pro} \begin{rmk} Thanks to these properties, the Rouquier complexes $F_{\omega}$'s associated to $\omega\in B_W$ are well defined up to a canonical isomorphism and they form a quotient of the braid group.
+and one can chose isomorphisms $\gamma_{\uom_1}^{\uom_2}$ from $F_{\uom_1}^\bullet$ to $F_{\uom_1}^\bullet$ so that the system $\{\gamma_{\uom_1}^{\uom_2}\}_{\uom_1,\uom_2}$ is transitive. \end{enumerate} \end{pro} \begin{rmk} Thanks to these properties, the Rouquier complexes $F_{\omega}$'s associated to $\omega\in B_W$ are well defined up to a canonical isomorphism and they form a quotient of the braid group.
 Rouquier conjectured that this quotient is just $B_W$ itself.
-This \emph{faithfulness} of the 2-braid group was shown in type $A$ by Khovanov and Seidel \cite{KhoSei}, in simply laced finite type by Brav and Thomas \cite{BraTho}, and in all finite types by Jensen \cite{Jen}. \end{rmk} We want to investigate representatives for $F_{\omega}$ in the category of complexes $\Cb(\D)$.
-First let us introduce some notation.
+This \emph{faithfulness} of the 2-braid group was shown in type $A$ by Khovanov and Seidel \cite{KhoSei}, in simply laced finite type by Brav and Thomas \cite{BraTho}, and in all finite types by Jensen \cite{Jen}. \end{rmk} The complex \eqref{eq_defrouq}, seen as an object of $\C(\D)$ is called a \emph{standard rerpesentative} for $F_\omega$.
+When the category $\D$ is Krull-Schmidt, one can get rid of a maximal null-homotopic summand of each $F_{\uom}^\bullet$ and obtain a summand with no null-homotopic factor, called the \emph{minimal subcomplex} for $F_{\omega}$.
+One can show that this is unique up to isomorphism (and not just homotopy equivalence): see \cite[\S 6.1]{EWHodge}.
+The minimal subcomplexes of Rouquier complexes are hard to find in general and for arbitrary coefficients, this notion is not well defined.